 The dewatering and infiltration will have two different effects on the local groundwater system, with dewatering resulting in lowering of groundwater levels around the open pit, while infiltration from onsite facilities may potentially change groundwater quality close to the facilities.
 In both cases, monitoring is usually required to assess the predicted effects.
-The proposed groundwater quality follow the predicted pattern, and provide sufficient time for corrective action if necessary.
+The proposed groundwater monitoring program is designed to confirm if actual drawdown and changes in groundwater quality follow the predicted pattern, and provide sufficient time for corrective action if necessary.
 It is assumed that the results of the groundwater monitoring program will be reviewed and reported to the Ministry of Environment and Climate Change on an annual basis.